-Various devices, cloud infrastructure, sensors, online business tools, etc - these are things that surround us day-to-day.
+Various devices, cloud infrastructure, sensors, online business tools, etc - these are things that surround our day-to-day.
 But have you ever wondered which technology lies behind the progress?
 The answer is “IoT”.
-It is an abbreviation meaning the Internet of things that appears to be the word of hype and a description of new era of digital world and e-Commerce in particular.
+It is an abbreviation meaning the Internet of things that appears to be the word of hype and a description of a new era of digital world and eCommerce in particular.

-One more modern phenomenon that has penetrated online trade industry is API.
-IoT and Application Programming Interface appear to be the revolutionary notions in e-Commerce that directly affect the way we do business.
-This duo which merges into the “APIs of Things” is able to provide a huge competitive value to your retail.
+One more modern phenomenon that has penetrated the online trade industry is API.
+IoT and Application Programming Interface appear to be the revolutionary notions in eCommerce that directly affect the way we do business.
+This duo which merges into the “APIs of Things” is able to provide hugely competitive value to your retail.

 Explore an article posted on IBM dev blog smartly describing “APIs of Things”.